Map-Guided Curriculum Domain Adaptation and Uncertainty-Aware Evaluation for Semantic Nighttime Image Segmentation: Map-Guided Curriculum Domain Adaptation

 The correspondences between real images that are used in MGCDA are not perfect, in the sense that they are not aligned at a pixel-accurate level.
 Therefore, to leverage the prediction for the daytime image $I^{1}$ as \emph{guidance} for refining the respective prediction for the dark image $I^{z}$, it is necessary to first align the former prediction to $I^{z}$.
 To this end, we operate on \emph{soft} predictions and define a cross bilateral filter on the initial soft prediction map $\mathbf{S}^1 = \phi^{1}(I^1)$ which uses the color of the dark image $I^{z}$ as reference:

 In \eqref{eq:cross:bilateral}, $\mathbf{p}$ and $\mathbf{q}$ denote pixel positions, $\mathcal{N}(\mathbf{p})$ is the neighborhood of $\mathbf{p}$, $G_{\sigma_s}$ is the spatial-domain Gaussian kernel and $G_{\sigma_r}$ is the color-domain kernel.
 The definition of the filter implies that only pixels $\mathbf{q}$ with similar color to the examined pixel $\mathbf{p}$ in the dark image $I^{z}$ contribute to the output $\tilde{\mathbf{S}}^{1}(\mathbf{p})$, which shifts salient edges in the initial daytime prediction to their correct position in the dark image.
 For the color-domain kernel, we use the CIELAB version of $I^{z}$, as it is more appropriate for measuring color similarity~\cite{bilateral:grid}.
 We set the spatial parameter $\sigma_s$ to $80$ to account for large misalignment, and $\sigma_r$ to $10$ following~\cite{bilateral:grid,SynRealDataFogECCV18}.
+In different settings from ours, $\sigma_s$ needs to be scaled proportionally to the image dimensions.